 6. ReAct: Reasoning + Acting

-ReAct interleaves reasoning and actions (tool calls) in an iterative loop.
+ReAct alternates reasoning and actions (tool calls) in an iterative loop.
 The model thinks, acts, observes the result, then adapts its plan.
-This is the foundational pattern for modern AI agents — every major agent framework (LangChain, LlamaIndex, AutoGen) implements ReAct at its core.
+It's the foundational pattern for modern AI agents.

 # ReAct with LangChain